 This slideshow has a clean, simple design.
 Visitors can move between images by clicking and sliding to the left or right side.

-FAQs about CSS slideshows
+FAQs on CSS slideshows

 How do I create a basic CSS slideshow?